mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 #### Scene Creation
 <p align="justify">
-Scene creation is done via <strong>add_scene</strong> command type with value body of a JSON structure with the following format.
+Scene creation is done via <strong>scene</strong> topic with <strong>create</strong> type and value body of a JSON structure with the following format.
 </p>

 ```